AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/workfront-testing-environments/wf-preview-sandbox-environment.md

 >
 >When you access the Preview Sandbox, notice the blue banner at the top of the screen.
 The banner cannot be removed while you are working in this environment.
 >
 >The name of the environment you are accessing (Preview) and the release version of the code display on the banner.
-Click **See what's new** for information about that release.
+Click **[!UICONTROL See what's new]** for information about that release.
 >
 >![](assets/preview-banner-nwe-350x161.png)